 Pizza x Two

 Breadsticks are a must!
-Carb, carbs and more carbs is the only way to indulge at Pizza x Two.
-Pizza x Two is delivery with prompt pick up and good bang for your buck.
+Carb, carbs, and more carbs are the only way to indulge at Pizza x Two.
+Pizza x Two is delivered with prompt pick-up and good bang for your buck.
 Stay tuned, according to their website a dine-in option is coming soon with beers on tap and wine service.
 If you’re ready to graduate from mediocre chain pizza, order out here.

 5000 Pies